-Impact/ Source Potential Impact Mitigation Measure Responsibility Implementation Schedule/Cost Residual Impact Spillage Develop and implement a spill emergency and contingency plan As soon as the Moderate Develop and implement training program for employees to increase their awareness of chemical management protocols including proper handling and storage of chemicals, emergency response, contingency plans and appropriate PPE, if needed.
-O&M operation start and throughout operation period.
+Impact/ Source Potential Impact Mitigation Measure Responsibility Implementation Schedule/Cost Residual Impact Spillage Moderate Develop and implement a spill emergency and contingency plan.
+O&M Before the operation starts and throughout operation period.
+Develop and implement training program for employees to increase their awareness of chemical management protocols including proper handling and storage of chemicals, emergency response, contingency plans and appropriate PPE, if needed.
+O&M As soon as the operation start and throughout operation period.
 Negligible Storage and waste management Moderate Storage areas for domestic waste will be sealed, covered, leak tight flooring, and correct shelving / cabinets in order to prevent spillage and leakage into the ground.
-0.844 As soon as the operation start and throughout Negligible The storage tanks of fuels/chemicals/sewage will be properly maintained and stored within a bunded area of 110% of their storage capacity.
-Cam operation period.
+O&M As soon as the operation start and throughout operation period.
+Nagligible The storage tanks of fuels/chemicals/sewage will be properly maintained and stored within a bunded area of 110% of their storage capacity.
+O&M As soon as the operation start and throughout operation period.
+Negligible